nkdAgility/NKDAgility.com/site/content/resources/blog/2009/2009-12-07-outlook-2010-beta-2-and-add-ins-dynamics-crm-team-companion-linkedin-and-plaxo/index.md

 ---
 title: "Outlook 2010 Beta 2 and Add-Ins: Dynamics CRM, Team Companion, LinkedIn and Plaxo"
+description: "Explore the compatibility of Outlook 2010 Beta 2 with Dynamics CRM, LinkedIn, and more.
+Discover tips for optimizing your add-ins and enhancing productivity!"
 date: 2009-12-07
 creator: Martin Hinshelwood
 id: "76"